This article explains what OpticStudio "instances" are and how they are counted for each license type.

 This is why we don't recommend sharing a licensed machine like this even with a network license.
 It also means having to share the CPU cores during optimization or raytracing so performance for all users is compromised.

-Each logged in user would need to pull a license seat from the server.
-Therefore, if you have a one seat license, only one user will be able to launch OpticStudio on the machine.
+Each logged in user would use a license seat on the server.
+If you have only a one seat license, then only one user will be able to launch OpticStudio on any particular machine.
+If you have a multiple seat license, then the same number of users you have seats for can open OpticStudio on the same machine, If you have 2 seats, then 2 users can use the license at the same time.

 What About OpticsViewer?